citytrip Stockholm

 Stockholm is one of the cheapest destinations to fly to from Brussels, making it an ideal choice for a city trip!
 If you fly with Brussels Airlines, you’ll arrive at Bromma Airport.
 From there, you can take a tram to the city center, which connects with the metro lines.
 If you choose another airline, you’ll likely arrive at Arlanda Airport.
 This is Stockholm’s largest airport and is located a bit further from the city center than Bromma.
 However, getting to the center from Arlanda is also easy using public transport.
 You can take the Arlanda Express train, which brings you to Stockholm Central Station in just under 20 minutes.
 From there, you can hop on the metro.
 Search for cheap flights here.

 We opted for a hotel near the central station.
 It’s easy to reach from the airport.
 Staying there keeps you close to the vibrant heart of the city.
 During a citytrip the time you have to visit a city is limited, so this helps us to save some time!
 We found a good promotion at the Scandic Grand Central.
+A hotel with a theatre in it.
+It was a fun experience to have breakfast here!
 But there are many good hotels in the Stockholm area, search for the best offer here.

 Start your citytrip with a visit to the Vasa Museum